-And here we are again at Sweet blog, the sweetest blog online, and today, our article is Mainly for the older members of our community.
+And here we are again at Sweet Blog, the sweetest blog online.

-The younger ones are obviously also more than welcome to read, but when it comes to the practical level, as mentioned above, the target audience is a bit different.
+Although the younger ones are obviously also more than welcome to read, still, regarding the practical level, the target audience is slightly different, as mentioned above.

 Our topic for today is how to best prepare your home for retirement.

-As you all know, there comes a time when every person retires.
+As we all know, there comes a time when every person retires.
 Usually, it is about retiring from work.

-Retirement brings with it particular challenges.
-And those Challenges are manifested, even in at the retiree's house.
+Retirement brings with it particular challenges, which manifest even at the retiree's house.

-After all, the needs of a 30-year-old healthy person, who spends most of his time at work or home, are pretty different from those of a person who is twice his age and who spends most of his time at home.
+After all, the home needs of a 30-year-old healthy person, who spends most of his time at work, are pretty different from those of a person who is twice his age and spends most of his time at home.
 Those needs should obviously receive an adequate response.

-In this article, we will review this issue in a way that will give you the right tools to help you Prepare your home for retirement.
+In this article, we will review this issue in a way that will offer the best tools to prepare your home for retirement.

-The classic 30-year-old, let's call him Justin from now on, is at work most of the time.
+The classic 30-year-old, let's call him Justin from now on, spends most of his at work.

-'So what do we do?' you might ask.
+'So what must he do?' you might ask.

-His home products and furniture intended for short-term use must be replaced with those more durable and suitable for prolonged use.
+His home products/furniture intended for short-term use must be replaced with more durable and suitable for prolonged use.

-Features such as durability and comfort should guide John in his furniture selection process.
+Features such as 'Durability' and 'Comfort' should guide John in his furniture selection process.
 For example, Justin only comes home in the evening and sits on his couch in front of the TV.
-His time using the sofa is relatively short and usually ends when he decides to go to sleep, so the material from which the sofa is made is not supposed to be very durable.
-On the other hand, his usage time is much longer than Justin's.
+His time using the sofa is relatively short and usually ends when he goes to sleep, so the material from which the sofa is made is not supposed to be very durable.
+On the other hand, John's usage time is much longer than Justin's.

 These are things that should be taken into account.